Rahil71/Reports-Analysis/flask-server/uploaded_files/Capgemini20240726H12024Results.md

 design to engineering, all fueled by its market leading capabilities in AI, cloud and data, combined with its deep industry expertise and partner ecosystem.
 The Group reported 2023 global revenues of €22.5 billion.

 Get the Future You Want | www.capgemini.com

-                                                                  *          *

-                                                                       *

-                                                                APPENDIX2
+# APPENDIX2
-                                                                               3F

-BUSINESS CLASSIFICATION
+# BUSINESS CLASSIFICATION

 Strategy & Transformation includes all strategy, innovation and transformation consulting services.
 Applications & Technology brings together “Application Services” and related activities and notably local technology services.
 Operations & Engineering encompasses all other Group businesses.
 These comprise Business Services (including Business Process Outsourcing and transaction services), all Infrastructure and Cloud services, and R&D and Engineering services.

-2 Note that in the appendix, certain totals may not equal the sum of amounts due to rounding adjustments.
+Note that in the appendix, certain totals may not equal the sum of amounts due to rounding adjustments.

-Press Release                                                                                                                                  5

 ### Page 6